 - Thank you interest, please email completed forms to Jo at Wellington Women’s Refuge on email@example.com

 - If you have any questions please email or phone Jo-04 3851012 to discuss.
-Our next Women’s Refuge volunteer training is scheduled for March-June 2017.
+Our next Women’s Refuge volunteer training is scheduled to start Wednesday 15th March 2023 and from there will be held on Saturdays 10am-6pm for six weeks with the exception of Easter weekend.
+Attendance at all training sessions is mandatory.

 - While this is still some time away, we do have a large number of people contact us to express interest in volunteering.